 What is the Future of Predictive Modeling?

 With the advancement in the artificial intelligence domain, the future of predictive modeling seems very bright.
 The computing prowess will always be on the verge of a breakthrough, and with ever-increasing data collection and technology upsurge, computing devices will always bear the brunt for creating models.
-Here are some pointers that will clear out the future of
+Here are some pointers that will clear out the future of predictive modeling.

 With predictive modeling technologies, there is a significant growth in data quantity and computing power, which, in return, improved the newsworthy technical breakthrough.
 Algorithms of predictive modeling are becoming sophisticated exponentially in countless domains, complex games, and computer vision.